hellozed/mychart/README.md

 > cd my_app
 > flutter run

-Notes: Do not delete .git from flutter installation folder.
+Notes: Do not delete .git from the Flutter installation folder.

-# Programming Tools
+## Complier
-The project needs the "Xcode" for code compiling for iOS, and VSCode for editing.
+The project needs the "Xcode" software for code compiling for iOS, and VSCode for editing.
 After installing VSCode, you need install extensions: "Awesome flutter Snippets", "Dart", and "Material Icon Theme".

 Online tools for generating code for widget: https://flutterstudio.app

 ## How to build the code
 The modules and libraries used in the project are managed by "pubspec.yaml" file.
-Open a terminal run, or in the VSCode F1, excute the command line below:
+Open a terminal to run it, or in the VSCode, press F1, excute the command line below:
 1. "flutter pub get" - install required modules
 2. "flutter run release" - build and install binary to phone